Kosher Meal Plan Information

 - Shabbat meals will also be grab-and-go

 To keep our community safe, Hillel urges students to comply with the University’s directive and help abate the risks of COVID-19 to our campus community.
-We look forward to being able to come together in person (at a safe distance) soon for community, prayer and meals.
+We look forward to being able to come together in person (at a safe distance) soon.

-After these two weeks, we will immediately implement the plans already shared with parents, offering in-person dining and experiences in a COVID-19 sensitive way.
+After these two weeks, we will implement in-person dining and programming in a COVID-19 sensitive way.

 Q: Will Hillel provide a dine-in option?